HouseTS: A Large-Scale, Multimodal Spatiotemporal U.S. Housing Dataset and Benchmark: Related Work

-\item \emph{Pretrained time-series foundation model:} Recent work has proposed large pretrained models for time-series forecasting, including Chronos~\cite{ansari2024chronos} and TimesFM~\cite{das2024decoder}.
+\emph{Pretrained time-series foundation model:} Recent work has proposed large pretrained models for time-series forecasting, including Chronos~\cite{ansari2024chronos} and TimesFM~\cite{das2024decoder}.
 These models are trained on broad collections of time-series data and support zero-shot or few-shot forecasting across different domains.
 In principle, they offer strong generalization and can incorporate heterogeneous signals such as prices, economic indicators, and even text descriptions.
 Their modular design enables rapid adaptation without task-specific architectures.
-However, these models rely on extensive pretraining, are computationally expensive to fine-tune, and may struggle with domain shift when applied to datasets that differ significantly from their original training distribution. \end{itemize}